Faiz Al-Rushaidi: International career

 Faiz is part of the first team squad of the Oman national football team.
 He was selected for the national team for the first time in 2010.
 He made his first appearance for Oman on 15 August 2012 in a friendly match against Egypt.
-He has made appearances in the 2012 WAFF Championship, the 2014 FIFA World Cup qualification and the 2015 AFC Asian Cup qualification and has represented the national team in the 2010 Gulf Cup of Nations and the 2013 Gulf Cup of Nations.
-He produced an outstanding performance against the UAE, saving two penalty shots from Omar Abdulrahman, winning the 2017 Gulf Cup of Nations.
+He has made appearances in the 2012 WAFF Championship, the 2014 FIFA World Cup qualification and the 2015 AFC Asian Cup qualification and has represented the national team in the 20th Arabian Gulf Cup and the 21st Arabian Gulf Cup.
+He produced an outstanding performance against the UAE, saving two penalty shots from Omar Abdulrahman, winning the 23rd Arabian Gulf Cup.

 He was selected for the 2019 AFC Asian Cup for Oman, but he initially served as second-choice goalkeeper to Ali Al-Habsi.
 However, Al-Habsi suffered an injury and was left out, thus he became the team's first choice goalkeeper and made appearances in the 4 games Oman played as Oman managed to reach the knockout stage for the first time.